-We’d only been traveling in New Zealand for an hour and it was already a mind-blowing family adventure.
+We’d only been traveling in New Zealand for an hour and we were already deeply invested in another family adventure of a lifetime.
 “I’m going on a mental pilgrimage now.
 I’ll talk to you all later,” Our 19-year-old son Zion lobbed this lofty pronouncement from the backseat, as he organized his earphones and dubstep playlist.
 As his parents, Zara and I have spent two decades riffing on Zion’s phraseology.

 “Ah, you’re into pilgrimagery now,” I remark.

 “You should put pilgrimigering on your resume,” Zara added as Cheshire grins filled the car.